HL7/FHIR-ONC-Meds/pages/_includes/guidance.md

 {% include img.html img="usmed-fig3.png" caption="Figure 3: How A Medication is Represented in Pharmacy Resources" %}

-### Use Case 1 - Patient and Provider access to a patients' active and historical medication list
+### Use Case 1 - Patient and Provider access to a patients' medications
 {: #uc-1}

-The guidance below addresses how a patient or a provider accesses a patients' medication list.
+The guidance below addresses how a patient or a provider accesses a patients' active, historical and future(planned) medications list.
 This use case adopts the use cases defined as part of the Argonaut Project and US Core, specifically within the scope of accessing medication information as prescribed in Meaningful Use 2015 §?170.302(d) - *Maintain active medication list.
 Enable a user to record, change, and access a patient’s active medication list as well as medication history: (i) Ambulatory setting.
 Over multiple encounters; or (ii) Inpatient setting.
 For the duration of an entire hospitalization.*

-#### Fetching All Medications, Active Medications, and Active Medications for an Encounter
+#### Fetching All Medications, Active Medications, and All Medications for an Encounter

 **Definitions**